mpho97/amazon-clone/README.md

  # appending cart length to the html element.
  # adding functionality to radio buttons.
  # creating fucntionality to delete links.

+ /*now we going to do back end scripting*/
+ # setting servers